priyankaraghunathan15/boston-311-sql-case-study/README.md

 ---

-## 💡 Recommendations

-- Prioritize resource allocation in high-backlog neighborhoods like Dorchester, South Boston, and Roxbury to reduce the volume of open requests and improve resident satisfaction.

-- Streamline resolution workflows for long-delay complaint types such as tree maintenance, graffiti removal, and traffic management—possibly through outsourcing, automation, or staffing adjustments.

-- Monitor seasonal surges in complaint volume (e.g., August spikes) to proactively prepare departments for higher demand periods with staffing or resource planning.

-- Promote and support digital adoption, especially for services still relying heavily on phone submissions, by improving mobile app usability and awareness.

-- Implement SLA performance tracking dashboards for departments with inconsistent monthly compliance (e.g., BTDT), enabling early intervention and accountability.

-- Leverage geospatial data (latitude/longitude) more fully to map service gaps, optimize field operations, and reduce resolution times in underserved areas.

----

 ## 🌟 Key Insights

 - GEN_ and PARK departments demonstrated consistently high SLA compliance, while PWDx effectively managed the city’s highest request volume with strong performance metrics.